-Drexel Guardian is not a substitute for calling Drexel Police (215-895-2222) or Philadelphia Police (911).
-In the event of an emergency, users are advised to call 215-895-2222 or 911, as Drexel Guardian should not be used as the primary source for an emergency assistance call.
-Drexel Guardian is an optional backup alert notification system that users may use at their discretion.
+Drexel Guardian is not a substitute for calling Drexel Police (215.895.2222) or Philadelphia Police (911).
+In the event of an emergency, users are advised to call 215.895.2222 or 911, as Drexel Guardian should not be used as the primary source for an emergency assistance call.
+Drexel Guardian is an optional back-up alert notification system that users may use at their discretion.
 As with any cell phone usage, certain factors (such as signal strength, type and quality of your phone carrier, and dead spots) can affect the GPS locator accuracy.

-For further assistance and more information about this system, please visit the Drexel GUARDIAN web site at drexel.edu/publicsafety/security/drexelGuardian/.
+For further assistance and more information about this system, please visit the Drexel GUARDIAN web site at //drexel.edu/publicsafety/communications-operations/drexel-guardian/faqs/.